Classification of critically fixed anti-Thurston maps: Applications and Examples

-We can always normalize these maps to have critical points $p_0=0$ and $p_1=1$, with branching data $(m_0, m_1)$ and degree $d= m_0 + m_1 +1$.
-For every such pair of multiplicities there is a unique associated Tischler tree, with vertex degrees $m_0 + 2$ at $p_0$ and $m_1 + 2$ at $p_1$, one edge from $p_0$ to $p_1$, and all other edges unbounded.
-The corresponding anti-polynomials are complex conjugates of critically fixed polynomials $f_{m_0, m_1}$ with the same critical points, given by the regularized incomplete beta function
+\textbf{Case} $\bm{r=2}$.
+We can always normalize such maps to have critical points $c_1=0$ and $c_2=1$ with branching data $(m_1, m_2)$, where $d= m_1 + m_2 +1$.
+For every such pair of multiplicities there is a unique associated reduced topological Tischler tree, with vertex degrees $m_1 + 2$ at $c_1$ and $m_2 + 2$ at $c_2$, and with a unique edge connecting the critical vertices $c_1$ and $c_2$.
+The corresponding anti-polynomials are the complex conjugates of the critically fixed polynomials $g_{m_1, m_2}$ with the same critical points and branching data, given by the regularized beta function: